Protection against counterfeiting

 3. The tools referred to in paragraphs (1) and (2) of this Article shall be seized.

-Educational materials on the security features of euro banknotes and euro coins replacing the kuna banknotes and coins on 1 January 2023 are available here.
+Educational materials on the security features of euro banknotes and euro coins are available here.